Dissolute Websites

 His book is about dreadful experiences twenty years after mine, when I would have thought some progress had been made in the British private school system.

-I was a dayboy, not a boarder at Cabin Hill., which evidently was not nearly so cruel and posh as Maidwell Hall, but Earl Spencer here points out the huge 'experiential gap' between home and school, which could not be bridged by language.
+I was a dayboy, not a boarder at Cabin Hill, which evidently was not nearly so cruel and posh as Maidwell Hall, but Earl Spencer here points out the huge 'experiential gap' between home and school, which could not be bridged by language.
 The very idea of Talking Therapy was as alien to my "Child Guidance Clinic" psychologist (or was the stern Scot a psychiatrist ?) as it was to me.
 She merrely asked me silly questions and earned my disdain.

 This photo aptly displays the dereliction of private education in the 1950s.